rynbrd/r51-ecu/README.md

 * [Blink Marine PKP-2400-SI](https://www.blinkmarine.com/powerkey-pro-can-keypad-2/)
 * [Blink Marinc Keybox](https://www.blinkmarine.com/can-bus-relay/)

+## Wiring

+The bridge and standalone controllers need to be wired to the steering wheel and defrost controls.
+The steering wheel analog lines require 1k ohm pull-up resistors.
+The defrost activation requires a 1k ohm resistor wired in series between the Arduino pin and the vehicle pin.
+See the [pinout docs](docs/pinouts.md) to determine which vehicle harness pins to connect to.

 ## Vehicle Details

 The vehicle systems have been reverse engineered to determine CAN bus operation and pinouts.
 These are documented in the following: